Yiyuiii/yiyuiii.github.io/_posts/2021-09-17-reinforcement learning issues.md

 - Orthogonal normalization at the output layer for deep layers
 - Low Learning Rate or freezing parameters for increasing number of parameters

+### Reward

+#### Design

+There's no standard for Reward designing.
+In principle, learning is faster with denser Reward, and convergence performance depends on the guidance of the Reward.

 ### Replay Buffer

 Replay Buffer should be as large as possible to **describe the Environment and Policy**.